JoshData/python-email-validator/README.md

 The email protocol SMTP and the domain name system DNS have historically only allowed English (ASCII) characters in email addresses and domain names, respectively.
 Each has adapted to internationalization in a separate way, creating two separate aspects to email address internationalization.

+(If your mail submission library doesn't support Unicode at all, then immediately prior to mail submission you must replace the email address with its ASCII-ized form.
+This library gives you back the ASCII-ized form in the `ascii_email` field in the returned object.)

 ### Internationalized domain names (IDN)